 The Suez Canal is a key "artery" of world trade.
 Construction of the vital Suez Canal began over 160 years ago, and its history is rich and filled with technical marvels and political drama.
 Read on and learn more about this waterway's fascinating history.

-This article begins with the basic information one needs to understand the complex history of the Suez Canal.
-This article will explore where the canal is located, who built it, how it was built and how its construction was funded.
-It then delves into the richer history of the canal's importance as a trade route and the story behind its creation.
-Read on for essential facts about Egypt’s trade artery.
+We'll go through the basic information one needs to understand the complex history of the Suez Canal.
+This article will explore where the canal is located, who built it, how it was built, and how its construction was funded.
+We also delve into the richer history of the canal's importance as a trade route and the story behind its creation.

 Where is the Suez Canal?

 The Suez Canal connects the Mediterranean Sea and the Indian Ocean via the Red Sea.
 The man-made waterway runs across the Isthmus of Suez and spans across the northeastern region of Egypt.
 The canal is 120 miles (193 km) long and runs from Port Said in the north to Suez in the south.

 The shortest route through the isthmus is only 75 miles (121 km), but the Suez Canal does not follow this.
 Instead, it utilizes some of the lakes found in the area, lengthening the span of the canal.

 The canal's prime location for trade makes it one of the most economically essential waterways in the world, as it is the fastest route from Europe to the Indian Ocean and Western Pacific Ocean.

 The Suez Canal is considered one of the most important waterways in the world because it facilitates international trade.
 Its location and size mean it connects some essential regions creating an opportune trade route for large vessels with exceptional carrying capacity.

 Being the shortest path between Europe and the Indian Ocean and Western Pacific significantly benefits maritime trade.
 It cuts off several days of travel, compared to sailing around Africa or taking the Northern Sea Route.
 It also saves significant amounts of fuel.